michael-gillett/node-stream-player/README.md

 // Start playing all songs added to the queue (FIFO) player.play();

-// Get the metadata for the current playing song, throws an error if no metadata was given player.nowPlaying()
+// Get the metadata for the current playing song
+// throws an error if no song is currently playing or null if no metadata was given player.nowPlaying();

-// Get an array of metadata for the songs in the queue player.getQueue()
+// Get an array of metadata for the songs in the queue (excludes the current playing song) player.getQueue();

+// EMIT EVENTS

+player.on('play start', function() {
+  // Code here is executed every time a song starts playing });

+player.on('play end', function() {
+  // Code here is executed every time a song ends
+});

+player.on('song added', function() {
+  // Code here is executed every time a song is added to the queue });
 ```

 ### Roadmap
-- Methods to get metadata for current playing song and songs in the queue
+- Error message system
 - Ability to pause a song part way through and pick up at a later time
-- Events for when a song starts, when a song ends, when the queue is empty, etc.
-- Error message system
 - Ability to play local files (Not a huge priority for my needs, but I will add it at some point for completeness)